 If you are a knowledgeable and disciplined investor, the following trading platforms can save you on fees:

 - Wealthsimple Trade: This is Canada’s only commission-free brokerage platform.
 You can buy thousands of stocks and ETFs for free.
-Open an account and get a $50 bonus or read our review of Wealthsimple Trade.
+Open an account or read our review of Wealthsimple Trade.

 - Questrade: This is the largest independent brokerage platform in Canada.
 It offers free ETF purchases and competitive fees when you buy/sell stocks or sell ETFs.
 Join here or read this detailed Questrade review.

 Canada’s biggest banks also offer trading platforms.
 Learn about them in the links below: